cdl-geneseo/instructional-modes/docs/instructional-modes.md

 The answer to "what" might include such course features as prominently displayed learning objectives; well-designed navigation menus; helpful and readily accessible information about how to communicate with the instructor; easy-to-find and easy-to-understand timetables for course activities, exams, and due dates; clear statements of grading criteria; engagement-oriented assignments---for example, threaded discussion forums, collaborative annotation, or group projects---and components intended to promote a sense of inclusion, such as a "Welcome" module at the beginning of the course that introduces the faculty member and gives learners the opportunity to introduce themselves.

-Although rubrics abound for compiling evidence of a well-designed and effective online course---and among these, the [[SUNY OSCQR]{.underline}](https://oscqr.suny.edu/) rubric is one of the most useful---colleagues, deans, department chairs, committees, and others engaged in personnel review should not take a "check the boxes" approach to evaluating online instruction any more than they would for evaluating instruction that takes place face-to-face.
+Although rubrics abound for compiling evidence of a well-designed and effective online course---and among these, the [SUNY OSCQR](https://oscqr.suny.edu/) rubric is one of the most useful---colleagues, deans, department chairs, committees, and others engaged in personnel review should not take a "check the boxes" approach to evaluating online instruction any more than they would for evaluating instruction that takes place face-to-face.
 Both courses and teachers are more than the sum of their parts.

 ### Intellectual property

-Consistent with Geneseo Policy 4-405 and [[Article XI, Title J of the Policies of the Board of Trustees]{.underline}](https://www.suny.edu/media/suny/content-assets/documents/boardoftrustees/SUNY-BOT-Policies-June2014.pdf), instructors generally retain intellectual property in original teaching materials that they create for courses in any of the instructional modes defined in this document, including original written explanatory content, original videos, and original images.
+Consistent with Geneseo Policy 4-405 and [Article XI, Title J of the Policies of the Board of Trustees](https://www.suny.edu/media/suny/content-assets/documents/boardoftrustees/SUNY-BOT-Policies-June2014.pdf), instructors generally retain intellectual property in original teaching materials that they create for courses in any of the instructional modes defined in this document, including original written explanatory content, original videos, and original images.
 However, in cases where instructors are employed or directed within the scope of their employment to produce specific work subject to copyright, the University shall have the right to publish such work without copyright or to copyright it in its own name.
 The copyright will also be subject to any contractual arrangements by the University for work in the course of which the writing was done.

-In the absence of any contractual arrangement that prohibits it, instructors are free to apply a [[Creative Commons license]{.underline}](https://creativecommons.org/about/cclicenses/) to original materials that they create, thereby making it easier for other instructors to benefit from their work.
+In the absence of any contractual arrangement that prohibits it, instructors are free to apply a [Creative Commons license](https://creativecommons.org/about/cclicenses/) to original materials that they create, thereby making it easier for other instructors to benefit from their work.

 Learners generally retain intellectual property in original content that they create in response to course assignments.
 Such content may not be shared publicly without the creator's consent.